COMMUNITY AND EVENTS

 Community Room Rental

 The community room (room behind preschool) is free for members to reserve and cost $50 an hour for non-members to reserve the room.
 Rentals are up to 8 hours.
-Room hols 25-30 people.
+Room holds 25-30 people.

 Click here to see the community room calendar, and contact us to request a rental.